astronomer/docs/astro/connect-external-services.md

 1. In the Cloud UI, click **Clusters** and then copy the value displayed in the **Cluster ID** column for the Astro cluster you want to delegate access to AWS service resources.

-2. Create an AWS IAM role in the AWS data service account that allows access to AWS resources.
-See [Creating roles and attaching policies (console)](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_job-functions_create-policies.html).
+2. Create an IAM role in the AWS account that contains your AWS service.
+See [Creating a role to delegate permissions to an AWS service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html).

 3. In the AWS Management Console, go to the Identity and Access Management (IAM) dashboard.